Adapters

 Fees

-By default, the protocol fee is set to 30% for all bridge adapters.
+By default, the protocol fee is set to 30% of the bridge fee.

 Interfaces